 — A.S.
 CT

-"I make a living teaching others about these great aircraft, and I use COPA and Cirrus Pilot magazine to keep me up to date with current maintenance and safety issues.
+"I make a living teaching others about these great aircraft, and I use COPA and COPA Pilot magazine to keep me up to date with current maintenance and safety issues.
 I spend time with each student during initial and recurrent training, discussing accident statistics.
 The compilation of data contained in this website and in the Safety Issue makes for easy analysis and if incorporated in proper training should have an impact on fleet training."

 — G.W.
 CA